SFULibrary/islandora_datastream_crud/README.md

 ## Wishlist

 * A graphical user interface
-* A way to roll back pushes by reverting datastream versions
 * Use the Drupal Batch framework, like the Islandora Batch modules do
 * Add automated tests
 * The `--collection` option for `islandora_datastream_crud_fetch_pids` only retrieves immediate children of the specified collection